 Disadvantages Of Lead Nurturing Emails

-- Generates Less Concurrent Buzz: With dedicated sends to your entire email database, you can generate a lot of buzz around your brand.
-There is an explosion of engagement resulting from the simultaneous forwarding and social media sharing (especially if you have Twitter, LinkedIn and Facebook sharing links in your email).
+- Generates Less Concurrent Buzz: With dedicated sends to your email database, you can generate a lot of buzz around your brand.
+If you're sharing a brand new product or service, there is usually an increase in engagement resulting from the simultaneous forwarding and social media sharing (especially if you have Facebook, LinkedIn and Twitter sharing links in your email).
 Lead nurturing cannot quite achieve the same buzz effect because it is programmed to schedule fewer emails to segmented audiences.
 So while there will still be sharing, you won’t see a huge spike in traffic and conversions on a specific day.
 Rather, the visits and leads will trickle in.

 - Passive Tracking: Because lead nurturing is automated and marketers often forget about it after they’ve set it up, it also tends to be under reported.
-Make sure your lead nurturing campaigns include unique tracking tokens and revisit your marketing analytics to evaluate performance and prove the ROI of your efforts.
+Make sure your lead nurturing campaigns include unique tracking tokens.
+Remember to revisit your marketing analytics often to evaluate performance and prove the ROI of your efforts.

 All the types of marketing email we have discussed so far assume that you are sending communications to your own email database.
-If you want to reach a different audience and gain new leads, you might want to try out sponsorship emails.
-You pay for including your copy in another vendor’s newsletter or dedicated send.
-Research shows that US firms alone spent $1.51 billion on email marketing in 2011.
+If you want to reach a different audience and gain new leads, you might want to try out sponsorship emails with display ads.
+A sponsorship usually entails you paying to including your copy in another vendor’s newsletter or dedicated send.

-Sponsorship email campaigns are one component to a paid media strategy, which could also include pay-per-click (PPC), display advertising, mobile advertising, affiliate advertising, etc. In this paid media universe you have the benefit of being specific when describing the target audience you want to reach.
-For instance, you might want to focus only on Asian American females in the 30 to 40 years-old range.
+Sponsorship email campaigns are one component to a paid media strategy, which could also include pay-per-click (PPC), display advertising, mobile advertising, affiliate advertising, etc. In this paid media universe you have the benefit of being super specific when describing the target audience you want to reach.

 Generally, you’ll have to design your email copy or ad placement in alignment with the specifications listed by the vendor.
 Check if the partner has any size restrictions or image suggestions.
 Provide them with both the HTML and plain text version of the copy in advance.

 The key element in sponsorship emails is to evaluate the vendor.
-Make sure you trust that they are a credible partner before you proceed with the relationship.
+Make sure you trust that they are a credible partner (if you're not already in a business relationship).

 Advantages Of Sponsorship Emails